vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ## External System

-The external system represents an external to Cloud Director system which processes API extensibility requests by communicating with Cloud Director either via MQTT or HTTP.
+The external system represents an external to VMware Cloud Director system which processes API extensibility requests by communicating with VMware Cloud Director either via MQTT or HTTP.
 External system is the broader term.
 It encapsulates the more specific terms - [External Service](#external-service) (API extensibility via MQTT) and [External Endpoint](#external-endpoint) (API extensibility via HTTP).

 ```text
 External System = { External Service, External Endpoint }